COVID-19 resource directory for the screen sector

 Most funding programs, including Development and Production funding, are continuing to take applications as normal.

-Funding for travel to overseas festivals, markets and workshops has been suspended.
+Funding for travel to overseas placements, festivals, awards, markets and workshops is being assessed on a case-by-case-basis.

 Make sure you receive the latest funding information by subscribing to our newsletter and following us on social media.